HEALTH CONSULTANTS LLC

 What Chronic Conditions Actually Look Like

-Many chronic health concerns do not develop overnight.
-Mineral imbalances, toxic-element accumulation, impaired digestion, poor elimination, tissue congestion, calcification patterns, environmental exposures, and other physiological disturbances often develop slowly over time.
-Because these changes occur gradually, the body adapts to them and often functions around them.
+Mineral imbalances, toxic-element accumulation, impaired digestion, poor elimination, tissue congestion, calcification patterns, environmental exposures, and other physiological disturbances often develop gradually over time.

-As health improves and normal physiological processes begin to return,
+As health improves and normal physiological processes begin to return, previously hidden conditions may become more apparent.

 The Restoration Principle